TOBAE/TOBAE/README.md

 # Hi there 👋, I'm Tobae

-- I'm an Aspiring Full Stack Developer from Nigeria
+- 🌱 A Full Stack Developer

-- 🌱 I’m currently learning Nodejs.

 - 👯 I’m looking to collaborate on projects.